Doctors treat the diagnosis.

 Co-Host & Co-Founder, UX for Good

-Jason and I have spent over 15 years tackling the world's most pressing issues through design at UX for Good.
-We've spent years talking to families about what they're going through.
-Now, we're applying the best design thinking to the pediatric cancer experience—bringing in the experts to help write the rulebook that families deserve.
+Jason and I have spent over 15 years tackling complex problems through design at UX for Good.
+We've spent years talking to cancer families about what they actually go through.
+Now we're applying everything we know to the pediatric cancer experience — bringing in the experts, doing the research, and building the resources that families deserve and don't have.

 Cas Leitner